-Workarounds happen when you don't follow the process or there is no correct path.
-You don't have time to think when you're in the midst of overwork, underwork, and rework.
-You then end up taking the workarounds because there's no correct path.
+Workarounds happen when you don’t follow the process or there is no correct path.
+You don’t have time to think when you’re amid overwork, underwork, and rework.
+You then end up taking the workarounds because there’s no correct path.

-The Sunday Basket® System and Friday Workbox® routines give you the opportunity to process the work, iterate, and create the correct path.
+The Sunday Basket® System and Friday Workbox® routines allow you to process the work, iterate, and create the correct path.
 These systems help you reduce barriers to your work and you make forward progress!

 Jacqui and I just kept talking and talking so we split this conversation into two parts. she will be back next week to talk more about her Hot Mess Theory.